quinntysonrpas/skylogr/README.md

 **Offline-first flight logbook for professional drone pilots.**

 Skylogr imports flight logs from DJI, ArduPilot, and MAVLink-based aircraft, organizes them by drone, and gives you a clean dashboard of your flight hours, fleet, and pilot stats — all stored locally on your own computer.
 No subscriptions, no cloud, no internet required after setup.
+DJI v13+ logs require one time input of a free DJI API key.

 ---